Information about Mates And Dates

 theme relevant attire determined by our Event Coordinator.

-The evening starts at 6:15 PM, with either a dance lesson
+Doors open at 6:00 PM and the evening starts at 6:15 PM with either a dance lesson

 or a sing-along after which we